 For a marriage to be valid under this Act, specific requirements are to be fulfilled.
 According to the Act, either both the parties or at least one of them must be Christian.
 Marriage is solemnized once the following requirements are fulfilled:

-• Neither of the couple should have a spouse living at the time of marriage.
+- Neither of the couples should have a spouse living at the time of marriage.

 Documents Required for Christian Marriage

-The following documents are necessary for the registration of a marriage under Christian Marriage Act, 1872:
+The following documents are necessary for the registration of a marriage under the Christian Marriage Act, of 1872:

-• Residence proof and age proof of both parties.
+- Residence proof and age proof are required for both parties.

 Muslim Personal Law (Shariat) Application Act, 1937

-This Act regulates the solemnization of marriages in the Muslim community in India and the registration is done under the Muslim Marriage Registration Act, 1981.
+This Act regulates the solemnization of marriages in the Muslim community in India, and registration is done under the Muslim Marriage Registration Act of 1981.
 This Act applies to all Indian citizens, whether residing in India or abroad.
 The State of Jammu and Kashmir does not fall under the ambit of this Act.
 The following are the necessary requirements that have to be fulfilled:

 Parsi Marriage and Divorce Act, 1936

-The Act states that there is a separate law regarding the Parsi Marriage in which the marriage ceremony is valid only after the Ashirvaad.
+The Act states that there is a separate law regarding the Parsi Marriage, which states that the marriage ceremony is valid only after the Ashirvaad.
 The rights and remedies are prescribed equally for both parties.
 Under Section 3 of the Act, the following are the requisites for a valid marriage:

 Special Marriage Act,1954